Want to become a group fitness instructor? Here is everything you need to know about teaching group fitness and working in the fitness industry.

 - Educate themselves, spend hours scoping new music for playlists, create class plans, practice new moves, connect with their clients over social media, maybe maintain a blog, do shitloads of laundry, commute to other classes, take classes from other instructors, the list goes on…

 And a sub-question: Do I think that I’m going to be an overnight sensation?

 A little confidence is a good thing, but make sure you have realistic expectations for your career trajectory.
-Even the youngest, most popular instructors you know had to put in their fair share of empty and half-empty classes before they started filling up.
+Even the youngest, most popular group fitness instructors you know had to put in their fair share of empty and half-empty classes before they started filling up.
 Coming into the industry, you need confidence that you can achieve greatness – but be realistic about the time frame that will require.

 3. Am I currently undergoing some kind of life crisis? (mid-life, quarter-life, general-life)?

 Okay, this is only sort of a joke.
-Ask yourself, do I really want to become a fitness instructor, or is it more that I dont like my job and/or life right now?
+Ask yourself, do I really want to become a group fitness instructor, or is it more that I dont like my job and/or life right now?

 Keep in mind that even though you might be getting loose as a goose in spin class, the person up at the front is actually at work!
 Make sure your intentions are “I want to do this” and not “I don’t want to do what I’m doing right now and this seems like a good alternative”.